 [Read More: Interval Training Workouts For Weight Loss]

 - Decreased triglycerides and cholesterol

 - Decreased inflammation

 - Decreased blood pressure

 Healthy Dietary Fat = Skinny

-You can test blood-sugar levels on your own at home.
-It's easy and effective, however, you'll need to go through a doctor to get your fasting insulin levels checked - fasting insulin test.
+You can test your blood-sugar levels at home.
+It’s easy and a good way to measure how the carbohydrates you consume at each meal are impacting your glucose levels.
+You can get your fasting insulin tested here.
 You want it to be under 5 for sure, but ideally under 3.

 Can you see the importance of eating according to the insulin index?
 Identifying foods that require a lowered insulin response will lead to weight loss.
 Since insulin is an anabolic (building) hormone, you want to keep your levels low.